 Air quality has been getting worse in many states and cities.
 And there are many reasons for it – be it vehicular pollution, construction, industries, etc.

 While there is hardly anything we can do when we have to step out from home, there are some measures we can take while being indoors.

 For the past few years, I have been adding indoor plants to my living room and my office desk.

-I have also done an extensive research on the best air purifying plants that are available in India (and have some of these in my living room right now).
+I have also done extensive research on the best air purifying plants (and have some of these in my living room right now).

-When I was researching about good air purifying plants for my home, I noticed that most of the articles were based on a NASA study, and some of the plants are not readily available in India.
+When I was researching for good air purifying plants for my home, I noticed that most of the articles were based on a NASA study.

 So I put on my researcher’s hat and got to work.

 Now before I tell you about the air purifying indoor plants, let me first tell you the different pollutants that you are likely to find indoors.

 There are many different gases and organic compounds that are constantly present in the indoor air.
 Continuous exposure to these compounds (even in low quantities) can adversely impact health and well-being.